ssaxon/xsp/README.md

 With that said, you can pass variables into the transformation as parameters, which the XSL transform can then leverage.
 If you pass in `query` arguments, only the specific query argument's name is used.

 In the example below, we enable paging through a dataset using variables from the query string ...
-The `$page` and `$count` syntax here is XSL querying the `param` values with those name — there is no XSP magic happening here.
+The `$page` and `$count` syntax here is XSL querying the `param` values with those names — there is no XSP magic happening here.

 ```xml
 <xsp:query src="#testData" args="query.page query.count">